FHG-IMW/epo-ops/README.md

 ```

 **Note: Both operations take a considerable amount of time.
 Also you may not
-want to develop and test with many of these requests, as they can quite quickly**
+want to develop and test with many of these requests, as they can quite quickly exceed your limits.**

 # Further Reading